mkiser/WTFJHT/faq.md

 **I don't have any money.
 How can I help?** Non-financial forms of membership are just as important and impactful as financial forms of membership.
 The best way to contribute to the success is to share it with your friends and family.
 It's free and has a big impact. <a href="https://twitter.com/intent/tweet?url=https%3A%2F%2Fwhatthefuckjusthappenedtoday.com%2F&via=WTFJHT&text=What%20the%20fuck%20just%20happened%20today%3F" target="_blank">Tweet about it</a> or <a href="https://www.facebook.com/sharer/sharer.php?u=https://whatthefuckjusthappenedtoday.com" target="_blank">share it on Facebook</a>.
 The next best way to contribute is to [participate in the WTF community forum](https://talk.whatthefuckjusthappenedtoday.com/), submitting links to news and collaborating with other members to make sense of the news.
 And, finally, you can submit copyedits and fact checks using the "Improve this article" link on every blog post.

 **I don't like the word "fuck."** If you're offended by the word "fuck" on the internet in today's political climate, then I don't know what to tell ya.

-**What are your core values?** WTFJHT values **transparency**, which is why it's open sourced and hosted as a public repository on GitHub.
-Anybody can view the change log at anytime for any post.
-They can make pull requests to fix grammar, typos, facts, sources, etc., as well as contribute code.
-WTFJHT believes **choice** is deeply important, so I cite every reference by the name of the original source and link to it clearly so you know exactly where something came from and where you're going.
-Where appropriate, I'll include additional sources.
-WTFJHT sets **clear expectations** by answering what happened, what the facts are, cite the sources, and moving on.
-WTFJHT values **consistency** in order to earn trust with readers and deliver exactly what's been promised.
-Nobody is getting rich running WTFJHT, but the goal is to **create more value than you capture** so that there are **no strings attached**.
-There's no business model trickery here.
-No ads.
-No content gates.
-No selling of data.
-WTFJHT is a website, a newsletter, and a podcast that's supported by its members.
-That's it.
-Why the fuck would I want to sell out my audience anyway?

 **Is there an RSS feed?** Yep, here are links to <a href="https://whatthefuckjusthappenedtoday.com/atom.xml">Atom</a>, <a href="https://whatthefuckjusthappenedtoday.com/rss.xml">RSS</a>, a <a href="https://whatthefuckjusthappenedtoday.com/sitemap.xml">Sitemap</a>, and the <a href="https://whatthefuckjusthappenedtoday.com/api/v1/posts.json">API</a>.